avine/formation-angular-base/doc/course/public/06_directives.md

 **In this chapter on directives, we have covered the following topics**

-- Attribute directives
+- @Directive decorator
-- Usage in components
 - Selector
+- Renderer2
 - Host metadata
 - Input and Output